fitztrev/shuttle/README.md

 In iTerm the profile names are case sensitive.

 **Please ensure the theme names you set are valid.
-If shuttle passes theme "Dagobah" and it does not exist in iTerm or OS X Terminal then your command won't run.
-This is because the applescripts are not making any checks to see if the theme you passed actually exists within the terminal application.**
+If shuttle passes theme "Dagobah" and it does not exist in iTerm, shuttle's applescripts fall back to the default profile.
+In iTerm this profile is called ```Default```.
+If you have removed ```Default``` or renamed it shuttle may not open your command.**

 This setting can be overwritten by the command level ```"theme"``` settings